Enrico Kölling: Senior

 After he moved up a weight division, at the age of 19, Kölling became the German National champion at light heavyweight (81 kg), beating Eugen Schellenberg, Dennis Gördel and Benjamin Schmidt.

-In May 2011, Kölling secured his spot in the German National team to take part at the 2011 World Amateur Boxing Championships to be held in Baku, Azerbaijan between 16 September 2011 to 1 October, following his victory against his compatriot Tyron Zeuge in the Round Robin Team Tournament in Germany.
+In May 2011, Kölling secured his spot in the Germany National team to take part at the 2011 World Amateur Boxing Championships to be held in Baku, Azerbaijan between 16 September 2011 to 1 October, following his victory against his compatriot Tyron Zeuge in the Round Robin Team Tournament in Germany.
 Kölling entered into the World Championship as the No.4 seeded athlete in the 81 kg. division, gaining a bye in first round.
 He beat Erdenebayar Sandagsuren of Mongolia in the second round on points, before he was defeated by the eventual winner Julio César la Cruz after 3 rounds, 8–6 on points.
 Through his performance at this competition he qualified for the 2012 Summer Olympics.

-At the 2012 Olympics (results) he beat Christian Donfack Adjoufack from Cameroon then lost to Algerian Abdelhafid Benchabla 9-12.
+At the 2012 Olympics (results) he beat Christian Donfack Adjoufack from Cameroon then lost to Algerian Abdelhafid Benchabla 9–12.